www-splitcells-net/net.splitcells.network/projects/net.splitcells.network/src/main/md/net/splitcells/network/overview.md

 Keep in mind, that project A providing project B with things, does not necessarily mean, that A is a dependency of B.
-For instance, `repo.process` manages git repos, but the git repos themselves do not require `repo.process`.
+For instance, `repos.process` manages git repos, but the git repos themselves do not require `repos.process`.

 The general idea behind this overview is, that the more downward the viewer looks,